Code-Institute-Submissions/Surf_Matters/README.md

 [Heroku Postgres](https://www.heroku.com/postgres) - Used for storing the databases in production.

-[jQuery](https://jquery.com/) - USed for functionality of the site such as the Bootstrap carousel and stripe elements.
+[jQuery](https://jquery.com/) - Used for functionality of the site such as the Bootstrap carousel and stripe elements.

 [Google Fonts](https://fonts.google.com/) -  The site uses the Oswald and Roboto fonts.